Kit Hood: Career

 Hood wrote and/or directed and/or produced most of the episodes and made a guest appearance in one, playing an angry parent in the 1988 episode "Censored".
 At the end of the last season of Degrassi High, Hood and Schuyler produced a documentary about the series called Degrassi Talks, and the 1992 TV movie School's Out!.
 The two split shortly after, with Schuyler founding Epitome Pictures with Stephen Stohn, leaving Hood in sole control of Playing With Time.
 He began operating instead under Timeless Productions, but as of July 1998, still owned the Playing With Time building and sat on the board of the non-profit PWT Foundation, which had been founded originally to support the cast of Degrassi in their future endeavors.
 Hood rented the building as a shelter for abused women and children, families experiencing housing crises, and refugees.

 Hood did not participate in Degrassi: The Next Generation; he produced and directed a few more projects before retiring to Nova Scotia in 1998.
+His final public appearance was Degrassi Palooza, a reunion of the Degrassi Junior High and Degrassi High cast, which took place in Toronto in June 2019; actress Stacie Mistysyn later remarked: "I think he felt that people didn’t necessarily associate him with the legacy of ‘Degrassi’ anymore, because he sold the rights to Linda Schuyler, so I think it was really good for him to have fans tell him how much they appreciated him being a part of it since he founded the original show".

 Personal life and death

 Hood was married to Agnes Malouf, a teacher, and had two daughters and one step-daughter.
-On January 20, 2020, he died of a brain aneurysm at his home in West Lawrencetown, Nova Scotia, at age 76.
+On January 20, 2020, he died of a brain aneurysm in his home in West Lawrencetown, Nova Scotia, at age 76.
+In a statement, Linda Schuyler said of Hood's "trademark impish charm", his "kid’s-eye view, never letting the camera look down on our young protagonists", and his "intimate and respectful style of directing, small of scale and richly layered", and remarked that "to this day, his style is deeply imbedded in Degrassi’s DNA".
+Actor Pat Mastroianni, who played Joey Jeremiah, praised him as "fundamental in laying the foundation of the Degrassi franchise".

-In August 2021, Hood's daughter Georgia created an online petition to have the City of Toronto name the laneway behind the former Playing With Time production office after him.
+In August 2021, Hood's daughter Georgia created an online petition to have the City of Toronto name a laneway, located in the Leslieville neighbourhood behind the former Playing With Time production office, after him.
+In September 2023, actor Pat Mastroianni announced on his Facebook page, Degrassi Tour, that the campaign was successful, with the laneway renamed to "Kit Hood Lane".